-You can either design your web app like the native counterpart or can experiment to create a different web application for web users, the choice is yours.
-Now let’s discuss about the differences.
+There are a lot of differences between native app development and web app development.
+You can design your web app like the native counterpart or experiment to create a different web application for web users - the choice is yours.
+Now let’s discuss the differences.

-The first obvious difference is the increase in the screen size.
-In web you’ve got more space to experiment with.
+The first difference is the increase in the screen size.
+On the web, you’ve got more space to experiment with.

-Over the year’s native and web applications have become similar.
+Over the years, native and web applications have become similar.
 However, there are still many noticeable differences between the two.
-Let’s see what these differences from a spectacle of a designer are.
+Let’s see the differences from the spectacle of a designer.

-The first obvious difference is the increase in the screen space which gives designer so much scope of experimentation.
-We’ve already discussed this point above so let’s move to the next one.
+The first difference is the increase in screen space gives designers massive scope for experimentation.
+We’ve already discussed this point above, so let’s move to the next one.

 Clicking vs. tapping

-Another difference between the Native & Web applications is that in Native apps you tap and perform different gesture controls such as pinch, swipe, and long press.
-On the other hand, on web applications the user can only click through a mouse.
+Another difference between the Native & Web applications is that in Native apps, you tap and perform different gesture controls such as pinch, swipe, and long press.
+On the other hand, on web applications, the user can only click with a mouse.

-Generally, the Native apps provide a variety of experiences like entertainment, navigation, music, and many more.
-On contrary, the web apps are utility-based and focusses mainly on the completion of a specific given task.
+Generally, Native apps provide a variety of experiences like entertainment, navigation, music, and many more.
+On the other hand, web apps are utility-based and mainly focus on completing a specific task.

-As the user-sessions are longer it becomes important to use proper colour patterns and font size which would prevent users from eye strain.
+Usually, Web applications have complicated functionality along with longer user sessions compared to Native apps.
+As the user sessions are longer, it becomes mandatory to use proper colour patterns and font size, which would prevent users from eye strain.